 The map above is vast, covers the whole city and a wide range of topics.
 For example, if you wanted to compare census tracts of Indivisible Ninth meeting places.

 The link “Website” will take you to U.S. information pages.
 Goes to the interactive applications to get statistics on where you live.
 Here is one of them.
 2010 Census Interactive Population Map It uses 2010 data, the charts above are based on the estimates made by the American Community Survey.

 The Official City Map can help you identify everything from public meeting places to the boundary of your election district.
-All of the community services and facilities listed above receive Federal support such as capital funding for projects.
-Research, and technical services, but NYC ranks very low among municipalities in per capita funding.
+All of the community services and facilities listed above receive Federal support, such as capital funding for projects.
+Research and technical services, but NYC rank very low among municipalities in per capita funding.
 Reasons for this include the suburban nature of Congress and lack of unity among the NY Delegation.

-The NYC Planning Department provides residents with neighborhood information organized from the Census and a variety of sources for our use (HERE).
-The Community Districts connect city agencies with neighborhood residents with the help of volunteer boards, a District Manager, and a small support staff.
+The NYC Planning Department provides residents with neighborhood information organized from the Census and various sources for our use (HERE).
+The Community Districts connect city agencies with neighborhood residents with the help of volunteer boards, a District Manager, and minimal support staff.

 For example, our CD9 area includes small parts of Park Slope, Crown Heights, and East Flatbush.
-Summary demographics of each community provide a reasonable description of the community districts by numbers, such as the type of housing units, to participants in Medicaid and SSI, and so on.
+Summary demographics of each community provide a reasonable description of the community districts by numbers, such as the type of housing units, participants in Medicaid and SSI, etc.

-Take a look, the tear sheets are available for download at the link above.
-The look like this:
+Take a look.
+The tear sheets are available for download at the link above.
+They look like this:

-If you would like to recommend a demographic analysis project, assign one of your students or do-it-yourself.
+If you would like to recommend a demographic analysis project, assign one of your students or do it yourself.
 Please do and lets us know.
-Or if you just want to call out a typo or a really bad sentence, that’s OK too.
+Or if you want to call out a typo or an awful sentence, that’s OK too.